 The Graduate School offers a number of workshops, seminars, and fellowships that can enhance your graduate education.
-We encourage you to explore these opportunities at http://grad.msu.edu/current/.
+We encourage you to explore these opportunities at https://grad.msu.edu/.
 The Graduate School is located in Chittenden Hall (the old Forestry Building on the east end of Circle Drive across from Linton Hall).
-In addition, Chittenden Hall will house the TA program staff, the Ph.D.
+In addition, Chittenden Hall houses the TA program staff, the Ph.D.
 Career Services, Graduate Life and Wellness, and the Council of Graduate Students (COGS).
-Thus Chittenden Hall will be the graduate education "neighborhood".
+Thus, Chittenden Hall is the graduate education "neighborhood".